david-spies/hashcracker/README.md

 ## Easy Installation

-* Download the Hashcracker code and execute on your favorite IDE.
+* Download the Hashcracker script and execute on your favorite IDE.
 * Paste in the sha256, sha384, or sha512 hash to be compared
 * Paste in the directory to the wordlist.txt location (your own wordlist can be referenced)
 * Click on 'Decrypt'
-* Hashcracker will search the wordlist for the password
+* Hashcracker will search the wordlist for the password that corrospnds to the hash.
 * If successful, the password found will populate on the GUI screen when retrieved.
-* The total search time in seconds is also displayed on the GUI.
+* The total search time in hours, minutes, and seconds is displayed on the GUI.

 ## Installation from Source

-* Download the Hashcracker file.
+* Download the Hashcracker code.
 * Run from terminal, IDLE, or your favorite IDE

 ## Source Modules & Packages